Soles4Souls mourns the loss of our CFO and long-time staff member, Robert Adams-Ghee.

 If your running shoes are still in good condition but you no longer use them, consider donating them to organizations that give shoes a second life.
 Donating gently used shoes not only helps keep waste out of landfills but also supports communities in need by providing affordable footwear and creating job opportunities.

-We repurpose donated shoes, distributing them to people in developing countries and offering sustainable economic opportunities.
+We repurpose donated shoes.
+Soles4Souls works with like-valued partners in low-income countries to help people start and grow businesses that sell donated shoes and clothing.
 By choosing to donate, you’re making a positive impact on both the environment and the lives of others.

 If your running shoes are too worn to be donated, recycling is a responsible way to reduce waste and minimize their environmental impact.
 Many shoe recycling programs can repurpose materials from old shoes, transforming them into new products like playground surfaces, running tracks, or insulation.